QuinnFreedman/modular/docs/assembly.md

 The general assembly process is more or less the same for all modules:

-1. Aquire PCBs/Faceplate
+1. Acquire PCBs/Faceplate
     - Download the GERBER files from each module's page
     - Upload the files to a PCB manufacturer like JLCPCB
     - **OR** buy boards from my [Etsy shop](https://www.etsy.com/shop/freemodular/)
-2. Aquire components
+2. Acquire components
     - Download the Tayda bill of materials CSV from each module's page
     - Upload them to [Tayda quick order](https://www.taydaelectronics.com/quick-order/)
     - Get any parts Tayda doesn't carry from [Mouser](https://www.mouser.com/) or [DigiKey](https://www.digikey.com/)